VictoriaMetrics/VictoriaMetrics/docs/guides/migrate-from-influx.md

 {% include img.html href="migrate-from-influx-data-sample-in-vm.png" %}

-It is noticeable that visualisations from both databases are a bit different - VictoriaMetrics shows some extra points filling the gaps in graph.
-This behavior described in more details [here](https://docs.victoriametrics.com/keyConcepts.html#range-query).
-In InfluxDB, we can achieve the similar behavior by adding `fill(previous)` to the query.
+It is noticeable that visualizations from both databases are a bit different - VictoriaMetrics shows some extra points filling the gaps in the graph.
+This behavior is described in more detail [here](https://docs.victoriametrics.com/keyConcepts.html#range-query).
+In InfluxDB, we can achieve a similar behavior by adding `fill(previous)` to the query.

 ### Advanced usage

-The good thing is that knowing basics and some aggregation functions is often enough for using MetricsQL or PromQL.
+The good thing is that knowing the basics and some aggregation functions is often enough for using MetricsQL or PromQL.
 Let's consider one of the most popular Grafana dashboards [Node Exporter Full](https://grafana.com/grafana/dashboards/1860).
 It has almost 15 million downloads and about 230 PromQL queries in it!
-But closer look on those queries shows the following:
+But a closer look at those queries shows the following:

 * ~120 queries are just selecting a metric with label filters, e.g. `node_textfile_scrape_error{instance="$node",job="$job"}`;